 Wendel A. White was born in Newark, New Jersey and grew up in New York, Pennsylvania, and New Jersey.
 He was awarded a BFA in photography from the School of Visual Arts in New York and an MFA in photography from the University of Texas at Austin.
 White taught photography at the School of Visual Arts, NY; The Cooper Union for the Advancement of Science and Art, NY; the International Center for Photography, NY; Rochester Institute of Technology; and is currently Distinguished Professor of Art at The Richard Stockton College of New Jersey.

-White has served on the board of directors for the Society for Photographic Education and was elected board chair for three years.
-He has served on the Kodak Educational Advisory Council and NJ Save Outdoor Sculpture.
-He is currently a board member of the New Jersey Black Culture and Heritage Foundation and in November of 2010, began a term as board chairman of the New Jersey Council for the Humanities.
+White has served on the board of directors for the Society for Photographic Education, Kodak Educational Advisory Council, NJ Save Outdoor Sculpture, New Jersey Black Culture and Heritage Foundation and the New Jersey Council for the Humanities.

-His interest in New Media led to the creation of a web-based presentation of the Small Towns, Black Lives project that went on-line in 1995 as a web site called The Cemetery (the images are now included in Small Towns, Black Lives at blacktowns.org).
-His current projects include, Schools for the Colored, Manifest, and Seven Steps to Freedom (a public art commission).
+His current projects include, Schools for the Colored, and Manifest.
 His work is included in various publications: Posing Beauty by Deborah Willis, exposure magazine, Neuva Luz, and Photo Review, among many others.
 Images from Village of Peace: An African American Community in Israel were published in Transition magazine (Vol. 97), by the W. E. B. Du Bois Institute for African and African American Research at Harvard University.